Graphite-Labs/bonkrewards/README.md

 Spl Token Staking Wrapper
 =========================

-Wrapper around `spl-token-staking` contract for proper listening to receipts updates and/or fetching it
+This TS Library is built around the Bonkrewards staking contract.
+This library allows you to fetch information about a user's stake directly from the contract.

-Creating instance
+Creating an instance
 =================

-Before using lib you should create instance of `SplTokenStaking`
+Before using the lib you need to create an instance `SplTokenStaking` as shown in the example below.

 ```ts
 import { Connection } from "@solana/web3.js";